alphagov/govwifi-shared-frontend/README.md

     This creates a “distribution” folder or `dist`.
 The `dist` contents are configured via webpack in the [`webpack.config.js`](webpack.config.js) file.

-2. Create an empty folder called `package` in the root project directory:
+2. Use `npm` to generate a compressed distribution package of the JS code which we will upload to GitHub:

     ```bash
-    $ mkdir package
+    $ npm pack
     ```

-    This will become the compressed package we upload to GitHub.

-3. Copy `dist/govwifi-shared-frontend.js`, `package.json`, `README.md`, and `LICENSE` into `package/`:

-    ```bash
-    $ cp ./{dist/govwifi-shared-frontend.js,package.json,README.md,LICENSE} package
-    ```

-4. From the root project directory, create a `.tgz` file of the `package/` folder, named `govwifi-shared-frontend-X.X.X` (where `X.X.X` is the release version for your release):

-    ```bash
-     $ tar -cvf govwifi-shared-frontend-X.X.X.tgz package/
-    ```

-    This creates a compressed distribution package of the JS code, `package.json`, `README.md`, and `LICENSE` which we upload to GitHub.

-    The unzipped file must be named `package` in order for it be installed and used by other GovWifi repos.
+    This will create a `.tgz` file at the directory’s root with a naming structure like this: `{name}-{release-version}.tgz`.

 ### Update Github release version